structurizr/java/docs/arc42.md

 ## Example

 To use the arc42 template, create an instance of the [Arc42Documentation](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/documentation/Arc42Documentation.java) class.
-You can then add documentations sections as needed, using Markdown or AsciiDoc.
+You can then add documentation sections as needed, each associated with a software system in your software architecture model, using Markdown or AsciiDoc.
 For example:

 ```java
 Arc42Documentation documentation = new Arc42Documentation(workspace);